History of Asimov’s Science Fiction Magazine

 Have you ever wondered where George R. R. Martin’s Daenerys Targaryen first appeared on the printed page?
 Where Kim Stanly Robinson first staked his claim on “Green Mars”?
 Who first published Octavia E. Butler’s Hugo and Nebula Award winning short fiction?
 What magazine was home to the first professional fiction publications of Jonathan Lethem, Kelly Link, and Allen M. Steele?
 Well, these and many other significant milestones can all be found in the pages of Asimov’s Science Fiction.

 Asimov’s was founded in 1977 by Joel Davis and Isaac Asimov.
 Then known as Isaac Asimov’s Science Fiction Magazine, it hit the newsstand with the Spring issue as a quarterly publication.
 The magazine immediately picked up a large number of subscribers and by the next year, it had expanded to a bi-monthly.
 By 1979, Asimov’s had become a monthly.
-The magazine is now released ten times a year.
-The April/May issue is an expanded double anniversary publication and our October/November expanded double issue is a “slightly spooky” edition of the magazine.
+The magazine is now released six times a year, each edition a substantial 208-page double issue.

 Isaac Asimov was the editorial director, but he insisted on hiring excellent personnel to edit the magazine.
 Asimov’s founding editor, George H. Scithers, had already received the Hugo Award for his fanzine, Amra, when Isaac picked him to run Asimov’s.
 Both Isaac and George viewed the magazine as a market that would welcome beginning authors alongside well-known professionals.
 Authors whose careers George launched include Barry B. Longyear and S. P. Somtow.
 Barry Longyear’s novella, “Enemy Mine” (September 1979), won Hugo and Nebula awards and was made into a movie with Dennis Quaid and Lou Gossett, Jr. In addition to publishing award-winning stories, George won two Best Professional Editor Hugos before retiring from the magazine in 1982.